 Our verification protocols determine the number and type of sources we require to add an event to our tracker.
 We identify three different categories of sources with corresponding protocols:

 Tier I) These are sources that have tracked strike data for a considerable period of time.
 We can feel confident both that the event occurred, and the nature of the event was presented accurately.
-We automatically enter these events into our database without additional verification.

 Tier I sources include the BLS strike report, the FMCS work stoppage summary, and Bloomberg Law’s work stoppage database.